RAJNISH-RAJ-AVASTHI/Chess-Board/README.md

 # Chess_Board
-To design this webpage use here HTML5 and Css3 for styling.
+To design this webpage use here HTML5 and Css3.